 We also took the opportunity to visit Wildlands Zoo, since this is half an hour by train from Mommeriete.
 Wildlands is a gorgeous zoo with some fun rides as well.
 I wanted to visit some megalithes as well while we were in Emmen, but I overestimated the amount of traveling I can do these days, so those are for another day.

 De Gooische Bierbrouwerij

 You can find De Gooische Bierbrouwerij in Foodhall MOUT near the city centre of Hilversum in the middle of ‘t Gooi, a former rural, now gentrified area in Noord-Holland.
 The brewery began in 2012 With a Gooisch Blond, based on a Belgian blond, a Gooisch Zwart, based on German Schwarzbier and a Gooisch Wit, based on Belgian Witbier.
 In 2013 Guido joined Arjanneke and Gijs.
 In 2017 they got their spot in the MOUT Foodhall, which is a story in its own, which I will leave to Gijs to tell.
-Arjanneke and Gijs are also biersommeliers and we met them during a tour in Haarlem and since then stayed in contact.
+Arjanneke and Gijs are also international biersommeliers and we met them during a tour in Haarlem and since then stayed in contact.
 Hilversum is over an hour travel by train from my home city and easily accessible from all corners of the Netherlands.
 And Arjanneke and Gijs are about the sweetest and most fun people I know!